-- 1 package dry active yeast (I use Red Star Yeast)
+- 1 package dry active yeast, I use Red Star Yeast — the leavening agent; proof it to confirm it’s active.

 Braided Raspberry Danish Made Stepwise